carpentries-incubator/machine-learning-responsible-python/_episodes/01-introduction.md

 In this lesson we look broadly at a number of topics that are important for applying machine learning in a responsible manner.
 We do not attempt to define "responsible machine learning", but we cover topics that a person who practices machine learning should be aware of.
 Topics range from choosing appropriate tasks, to awareness of sources of bias, to the susceptibility of models to manipulation.

+Given that "Artificial Intelligence" (or "A.I.") has largely become a synonym for machine learning, especially in popular culture, we will use these terms interchangeably.

 <!-- Are concerns about the risks of machine learning warranted?
 We believe so.
 Machine learning models have quickly become part of everyday life.
 Models have caused physical harm (think autonomous driving and automated medical diagnosis)

 https://www.antidiskriminierungsstelle.de/EN/homepage/_documents/download_diskr_risiken_verwendung_von_algorithmen.pdf?__blob=publicationFile&v=1